Overview of Theme and SDK Version Upgrades | Yext Hitchhikers Platform

 What You’ll Learn

 As you know, Search is an extremely iterative product.
-Search captures real-time search analytics which allows Hitchhikers to make data-driven decisions, whether that’s adding new entities into the Knowledge Graph or adjusting existing content.
+Search captures real-time search analytics which allows Hitchhikers to make data-driven decisions, whether that’s adding new entities into the platform or adjusting existing content.

 As a Hitchhiker, it’s critical that you are aware of any upgrades that are released by the Yext team.
 Want to take advantage of all of the cool new features that our Product team releases?
 Then you’ll need to upgrade both the theme and the Search UI SDK in your Search experience.